Aayush9507/Illumio_assignment/README.md

 - ```insert_rule```: Function - Inserts new rule from CSV file, if a rule already exists then updates the rule.

 ### Idea and Approach
-- I used a hashmap to store ports as key and a Rule object as value.
+- I used a hashmap as data structure because it allows constant time access and insertion.
 The Rule object has allowed IP range object, allowed protocol and allowed direction as its properties.
+Trie could be used but it would have required more time to implement.

 - To insert a new rule, I simply made PORT as key and a Rule object as value.
 If a rule already exists then I simply update the rule.
-Ex- If IP range needs to be extended or inbound or outbound direction needs to be changed.
+Ex: If IP range needs to be extended or inbound/outbound direction needs to be changed.

 - To check if a packet should be allowed, the program find the PORT in ```rule_map``` (hashmap of rules).
 If the port doesn't exist in ```rule_map``` then packet is discarded.
 Whereas if the PORT exists